mstksg/inCode/copy/entries/singletons-1.md

 This post (Part 1) will go over first using the singleton pattern for *reflection*, then introducing how the singletons library helps us.
 Part 2 will discuss using the library for *reification*, to get types that depend on values at runtime.
-Part 3 will go into the basics singleton's *defunctionalization* system and how we can promote value-level functions to type-level functions, and Part 4 will delve into deeper applications of defunctionalization.
+Part 3 will go into the basics of promoting *functions* values to become functions on types in a usable, and Part 4 will go deeper into the lifting of functions, using singleton's *defunctionalization* scheme to utilize the higher-order functions we love at the type level.
+Part 3 will go into the basics singleton's

 [lc]: http://talks.jle.im/lambdaconf-2017/singletons/